-Simpro has been inventing, perfecting and manufacturing materials handling equipment for over thirty years.
+Simpro has been developing and manufacturing smart materials handling equipment for over thirty years.
 From humble beginnings as a small engineering firm in Auckland, New Zealand, the company has grown to become a leading global supplier of handling equipment for niche applications – such as bin lifters and tippers, pallet stackers, crate trucks and goods elevators.

 Simpro products play an unobtrusive but essential role for thousands of companies around the world, in industries as diverse as waste management, food processing, resource extraction and pharmaceutical manufacturing.
 They are available through a network of dealers and service agents which spans the globe, and are backed by a sophisticated in-house design and fabrication capability.

 Simpro is a family-owned company, registered with the New Zealand Companies Office as Simpro Handling Equipment Limited, company no. 1827916.

 As new technologies appear and new markets develop, the pace of change is plainly not about to ease.
 But our team at Simpro remains committed to staying in front the same way we have for the past thirty years – through constant innovation.Stephen Simmons - Managing Director - Simpro Handling Equipment Ltd

 Here are some milestones of the past three decades: